Master of Science in biomedical engineering: injury biomechanics (online)

 - International applicants are required to submit a WES evaluation.

-Learn more about Wayne State University's M.S.
-BME with concentration in injury biomechanics
+Learn more about Wayne State University's M.S. in biomedical engineering: injury biomechanics